holmesjoli/NEIP-Paul-Robinson/README.md

-TODO: update README
+# New England Innocence Project - Paul Robinson

+This repository contains the story and code for a scrolly-telling story designed for the New England Innocence Project.

-# Git command line cheat sheet
+## Git command line cheat sheet

 * `git add (name of file)`
 * `git commit -m "commit message"`